tessel/tessel-av/README.md

 [![Travis Build Status](https://travis-ci.org/tessel/tessel-av.svg?branch=master)](https://travis-ci.org/tessel/tessel-av)

-USB Audio and Video API for Tessel 2.
+USB Camera, Microphone and Speaker API for Tessel 2

+#### This module does not and will not support the Tessel 1 Camera Module

 - Camera, for still shots (video coming soon)